-- 1. Press <Clear>, select some fixtures and <Locate> them.
-If you need to move them so you can see what's happening, you can do that, and the position can be removed later. - 2.
-Press [Shapes and Effects], [Shape Generator] and choose a shape to start.
-See Shape Generator (Section 9.2) for more information about shapes. - 3.
-Alter the parameters of the shape as you require. - 4.
-Press <Record> then <Palette>You cannot use Quick Record to store shape/FX palettes. - 5.
-If you moved the fixtures in step 1, press [Set Mask] and exclude everything except FX. - 6.
-Press a palette button to store the shape palette.
+- Press <Clear>, select some fixtures and <Locate> them If you need to move them so you can see what's happening, you can do that too - 2.
+Press [Shapes and Effects], [Shape Generator] and choose a shape to start See Shape Generator (Section 9.1) for more information about shapes - 3.
+Alter the parameters of the shape as you require - 4.
+Press <Record> then <Palette> You cannot use Quick Record to store shape/FX palettes - 5.
+If you moved the fixtures in step 1, press [Set Mask] and exclude everything except FX - 6.
+Press a palette button to store the shape palette

-You can't use an effects palette as a Quick Palette (Section 8.3.4) (this is when you recall a palette with no fixtures selected).
+You can't use an effects palette as a Quick Palette (Section 8.13) (when you recall a palette with no fixtures selected).
 You must have some fixtures selected when you recall an effects palette.

-8.2.7 Creating a Time Palette
+8.8 Creating a Time Palette